 icontxt the communication context identifying the virtual parallel machine.
-Note that this is always a duplicate of basectxt, so that library communote that this is always a duplicate of basectxt, so that library communications are completely separated from other communication operations.
+Note that this is always a duplicate of basectxt, so that library communications are completely separated from other communication operations.
 Scope: global.
 Type: required.

 Intent: out.

 - 1. A call to this routine must precede any other PSBLAS call. - 2.
 It is an error to specify a value for np greater than the number of processes available in the underlying base parallel environment.